tulip-lab/templatex/templatex/README.md

 ## II.
 Setup the Repository
 ---

-1. Create one new repository in your `git` platform, initialized with all the files in this package.
+1. Create one new repository in your `git` platform.
+You may create a set of folders including `Code` with your source code, `Data` with your experiment data, `Report` with all the files in this package.

-2. Open the `preamble.tex`, and update with your own information at the following places:
+1. Open the `preamble.tex`, and update with your own information at the following places:

     Line 32: